akserikawa/learning-go/README.md

 **cyoa** - A web application to play a Choose Your Own Adventure game

 **html-link-parser** A package that makes it easy to parse an HTML file and extract all of the links (`<a href="...">...</a>` tags)

+**sitemap-builder** A small binary to generate an XML sitemap of a website, using the previous `html-link-parser` package